sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 **_Number of attendees: As of January 14th, 2022, we are only allowing meetups with a maximum number of 10 teammates physically present._**

-- This is to ensure the safety of teammates who have voluntarily chosen to travel and is based on our Teammmate Travel survey responses. _70% of our teammates feel comfortable with meetups under 10 attendees;
-  but 30% do not feel fully comfortable traveling at this time._ We will revisit our travel stance on a monthly basis and will only make changes based on downwards trends in cases driven by data.
+- This is to ensure the safety of teammates who have voluntarily chosen to travel and is based on our Teammmate Travel survey responses. _30% of teammates do not feel fully comfortable traveling at this time, but 70% of our teammates feel comfortable with meetups of 10 attendees or less._ We will revisit our travel stance on a monthly basis and will only make changes based on downwards trends in cases driven by data.

 This category of guidance includes casual, local meet-ups that are company-sponsored _(e.g. dinners/lunches, happy hours, coworking etc.)_ We encourage each group to apply high agency over their meet-up and activities, but we require the following protocols for any in-person meet-up: